Terms and Conditions

 In addition, as we are required by law to verify your identity, we need proof of identity in the form of a passport, or other suitable photographic identification as well as evidence of residence.
 The types of document suitable to comply with our procedures will be advised at the time we complete this formality.

-The firm’s obligations under Money Laundering Regulations in respect of corporate clients (including limited liability partnerships) will require the firm to undertake anti-money-laundering checks through Creditsafe on a variety of individuals in the manner and at the costs referred to above together with the provision of additional paper identification information as detailed above.
-In addition, we make checks in respect of the corporate client itself, which may require payment of fees to Companies House and/or other entities operating services in relation to corporate bodies similar to those which Creditsafe provides in relation to individuals.
+The firm’s obligations under Money Laundering Regulations in respect of corporate clients (including limited liability partnerships) will require the firm to undertake anti money-laundering checks through Credas on a variety of individuals in the manner and at the costs referred to above together with the provision of additional paper identification information as detailed above.
+In addition, we make checks in respect of the corporate client itself, which may require payment of fees to Companies House and/or other entities operating services in relation to corporate bodies similar to those which Credas provides in relation to individuals.
 In these cases, it is the policy of Marsden Rawsthorn to make a charge (on which VAT is payable) to its clients of a fixed sum per individual and per company for the making of the necessary checks.
 In these cases the costs involved are difficult to predict at the outset with certainty, though we will try to give a reasonable estimate before the costs are incurred.

 Please note that if circumstances appear to require additional or alternative checks to be made for the verification of your identity then you may be required to produce additional documents yourself and/or to answer questions directed to the verification of identity.